-Tip Pooling Violations Attorney Representing Employees
+Tip Pooling & Violations

 As a service employee, are you receiving the tips, wages and overtime pay you are owed?
 Is your employer holding back a portion of your tips to cover “overhead”?
 Is your employer holding your tips until it receives reimbursement for customer charges from the credit card company?